 What is Operating Expense Ratio?

-The Operating Expense Ratio (OER) measures the proportion of a real estate investment property’s gross income that is allocated towards operating expenses.
+The Operating Expense Ratio (OER) measures the proportion of a real estate investment property’s gross income allocated toward operating expenses.

 The operating expense ratio (OER) is determined by dividing a real estate property’s operating expenses by its gross operating income (GOI).

-- Low Operating Expense Ratio → A lower OER indicates the property is run efficiently by management (and vice versa for a higher OER ratio).
+- Low Operating Expense Ratio → A lower OER indicates that management is running the property efficiently (and vice versa for a higher OER ratio).

-- High Operating Expense Ratio → If a property’s OER is higher, a substantial percentage of the property’s income is reduced by its ongoing operating expenses.
+- High Operating Expense Ratio → If a property’s OER is higher, its ongoing operating expenses reduce a substantial percentage of its income.
 In effect, the margins on the property investment decline, which causes the returns to the real estate investor to decrease — all else being equal.

 The operating expense ratio (OER) can be calculated using the following four-step process.